 I Don’t Know What Size Filter or Kind I Have…Help!

-Filter thickness ranges from 1”- 4” and size varies with the type of furnace.
-The FPR is another common rating system.
+- Filter thickness ranges from 1”- 4” and size varies with the type of furnace.

 What Else Should I Know?

-Check out our Front Porch Friday video here for more information on Furnace Filters.
+Check out our Front Porch Friday video here for Replacing Furnace Filters.